next-boost/next-boost/README.md

 }
 ```

-Above: only cache pages with URL start with /blog
+Above: only caching pages with URL start with `/blog`.

 ## Performance